enthought/mayavi/docs/source/mayavi/mlab.rst

     .. note::

-        :func:`surf`, :func:`contour_surf` and :func:`barchart` are 3D
+        :func:`surf`, :func:`contour_surf` can be used as 3D
         representation of 2D data.
-By default the z-axis is supposed to be in different units as the x and y axis, and it is auto-scaled to give a 2/3 aspect ratio.
-This behavior can be controlled through the functions keyword arguments.
+By default the z-axis is supposed to be in the same units as the x and y axis, but it can be auto-scaled to give a 2/3 aspect ratio.
+This behavior can be controlled by specifying the "warp_scale='auto'".

 .. |imshow.jpg| image:: images/enthought_mayavi_mlab_imshow.jpg
      :scale: 50